MohAsh81/Star-Store/README.md

 # User Management
 Authenticate: Users(both admins and customers) can log with their credentials.
 Password Management: Users can change their password with validation to ensure security.

+# Administrator Functionalities
+Add Products: Admins can add new products to the shop.
+Manage Stock: Admins can update the stock levels of products.
+View Products: Admins can view all products available in the shop.